 Question: Did you find signs of life outside?
 Are the plants surviving?
-How do you know?
+Do the trees look different now than they do in the summer?

 - Collection: - Look through the collection container and discuss some of the interesting things that they found and took pictures of.
-Figure out how they relate to plants adapting to and surviving winter. - o Look for examples of food and shelter for other animals such as birds and insects. - Leaf Litter: - Carefully put some of the collected leaf litter in each of the trays or plates.
+Figure out how they relate to plants adapting to and surviving winter. - Leaf Litter: - Carefully put some of the collected leaf litter in each of the trays or plates.
 Cover with plastic wrap and set aside to thaw if the materials are still frozen.
-Put a tray or plate on each group's table. - When the leaf litter is thawed, have the students in each group examine the pile using their spoons and magnifying glasses. - o Have them record their findings on the journal sheet. - Next time you go out, return the leaf litter and the creatures to the area where you found them.
+Put a tray or plate on each group's table. - When the leaf litter is thawed, have the students in each group examine the pile using their spoons and magnifying glasses. - Next time you go out, return the leaf litter and the creatures to the area where you found them.